 Stages Cycling shook up the power meter market in 2012 with the introduction of their left-side crank arm power meter.
-Unlike previous power meters at the time, the Stages power meter measured left leg power only and meant you simply swapped out your current crank arm for a new, power equipped one.
-It was also the first power meter to use both ANT+ and Bluetooth SMART protocols.
-While Stages was first to the party with this type of power meter, 4iiii Innovations quickly followed suit, producing their own version of a left-side crank arm power meter.
-While the Stages and 4iiii power meters share many similarities…they are not without their differences.
-So we thought it would be helpful if we conducted a Stages vs 4iiii comparison by putting these two power meters head-to-head.
+Unlike previous power meters at the time, the Stages measured left leg power only.
+This meant you simply swapped out your current crank arm for a new, power equipped one.
+It was also the first power meter to use both ANT+ and Bluetooth SMART wireless protocols.
+While Stages was first to the party with this type of power meter, Pioneer and 4iiii Innovations quickly followed suit, producing their own versions of a left-side crank arm power meter.
+While the power meters produced by these companies share many similarities…they are not without their differences.
+So we thought it would be helpful if we conducted a Stages vs 4iiii vs Pioneer crank arm power meter comparison – and put these three power meters head-to-head!

 - Easy to install – This design allows for easy installation and swapping of the power meter between bikes.
 The power meter can be installed or moved between bikes in about 5-10 minutes.

 Stages Cycling got their start in the indoor fitness market, manufacturing power-equipped indoor cycling bikes.
-Starting in 2010, they began work on an outdoor version of their power meter and by 2012, they were producing what is now referred to as the Stages Cycling Power Meter.
+Starting in 2010, they began work on an outdoor version of their power meter and by 2012, they were producing what is now referred to as the Stages Cycling power meter.

 The Stages power meter was the first power meter to use both ANT+ and Bluetooth SMART protocols, as well as Active Temperature Compensation, which works to keep the power meter accurate regardless of temperature changes.